King's Highway 401 - Images

 Regional Municipality of Peel

 Highway 401 looking east from Dixie Road.
 Dixie Road is located at kilometre marker 346.
 These photos showcase the widest section of highway in Ontario.
-At 18-through lanes this section of Highway 401 accommodates its large volumes of traffic very well.
+At 18-through lanes this section of Highway 401 is also the widest highway in Canada.

 Upper photo taken: May 3rd, 2009.